Broker Check

-Around this time of year, we get at least one or two incoming phone calls from people wishing to set up and fund IRA accounts right before the tax filing deadline, because their CPA told them they needed one for tax reasons.
+Around early April, we get at least one or two incoming phone calls from people who want to set up and fund an IRA account right before the tax filing deadline because their CPA told them they needed one for tax purposes.

-In the spirit of the season (and with the hope that you won't wait until 24 hours before the deadline to act), I'm going to outline the whats, whys, and hows of IRAs.
+In the spirit of the season (and with the hope that you won’t wait until 24 hours before the deadline to act), I’m going to outline the what, why, and how of IRAs so you can decide now if you need one.

 What is it?